MetalPizzaCat/Intel8080-Emulator/README.md

-#Intel 8080 assembly interpreter
+# Simple intel 8080 assembly interpreter
-This is a simple assembly interpreter for i8080 processor written in javascript
+A simple interpreter for intel 8080 assembly written in javascript using React.js.
+This is meant as an education tool for learning assembly language.
+Intel 8080 had a very small amount of instructions and features making it easier for people to understand basics of assembly

-## Stages
+## Notes
-* ### Writing stage
-At this stage user can write any code and write any bits to memory and registry
-* ### Assembly stage
+* ### Programs can modify themselves
-At this stage program will go  over all of the text code and convert it into json structure that is much easier to operate upon, while writing operation bytes into memory.
-Any bytes written by hand by user that occupy space where assembler will write to will be overridden
+    Because both program code and memory share same space, code can modify itself
+* ### This is meant as a remake/rebuild of a tool i had to use in university This project is meant as replacement for tool that i had to use in university, which is why it has odd functionality like ability to edit any cell or register at any time.
+    Original tool was written in borland pascal  for windows 98. *i had to use that tool 2021 :`)*
-* ### Run stage
+* ### Some instructions are missing
-Program will execute every command step by step.
-Manually writing to stack/memory/registry/counters is not allowed during execution
+    In/Out and interruption instructions are missing because i chose them to be unnecessary for what this tool is meant to be.
+They may get added later